AhmadAbuyahya/data-structures-and-algorithms/javascript/hash-tables/README.md

 get: takes in the key and returns the value from the table.
 contains: takes in the key and returns a boolean, indicating if the key exists in the table already.
 hash: takes in an arbitrary key and returns an index in the collection.

+## repeatedWord
+a function that accepts a lengthy string parameter and returns the first word to occur more than once in that provided string.

+Approach:
+create a hashtable
+split the string into an array and iterate through it on each iteration check if the value exists as a key in the table and return it if it does add the value to the table